lionkor/lk_short_path/README.md

 2. Shorten all parts of the path to their first letter, except the last one.
 3. Append the last one in full.

+## Contributing

+If you want to contribute, there are several things you can do which I always greatly appreciate:

+- New issues about features you'd like to see (please keep in mind that I try to follow the Unix philosophy with this project)
+- Any changes (PR's) that make the program faster, safer, more adaptable, etc
+- Documentation improvements

+#### TODO

+- [ ] Optionally accept a path as argument, otherwise behave as usual
+- [ ] Behave sanely if HOME isn't set
+- [ ] (C++) Speed up `split`

 ## .bashrc

 You can use this in your bash prompt to make it look like this: